 - COMMUNITY: We provide a safe and welcoming community for people affected by ME/CFS and Long Covid who come together and benefit from sharing their experiences.
 We provide membership, an essential support service, excellent website resources and we host engaging discussions on the most popular social media channels.
 Knowing that you are not alone can be a great comfort and we are happy to answer your questions and share helpful tips. - MEMBERSHIP: We put the interests of members at the heart of everything we do.
 Your subscription means that we can support more people, campaign more effectively and fund more medical research.
 Members receive the exclusive ME Essential magazine which carries the latest news, medical information, personal stories, and feature articles.
 Join us today! - SUPPORT: ME Connect is the charity's support and information service.
 We listen and we understand.
 We provide a personalised service and we're here when you need us most.
-Most of us have personal experience of these medical conditions, or care for a loved one that does.
-We are here Monday to Friday 10am 6pm (late night until 9pm on Thursdays) and at weekends, Saturday and Sunday 10am 12 noon and 7pm 9pm.
-We're ready and waiting to take your call, answer your email or respond to your message. - INFORMATION: We produce reliable and timely information written by topic experts and have the largest range of literature covering all aspects of life with ME/CFS and Long Covid.
+Most of us have personal experience of these medical conditions, or care for a loved one who does.
+We are here 365 days a year and we're ready and waiting to take your call, answer your email or message. - INFORMATION: We produce reliable and timely information written by topic experts and have the largest range of literature covering all aspects of life with ME/CFS and Long Covid.
 We can show you how to recognise and manage symptoms, to get an accurate diagnosis, a referral to specialists, and to obtain the healthcare that you deserve.
 We also provide an e-newsletter and free access on the website to Medical Matters and other relevant information. - RESEARCH: We fund medical research via the Ramsay Research Fund and are especially interested in research that can find diagnostic markers, causes, and treatments.
-We support the UK ME/CFS Biobank and the Manchester Brain Bank, and have invested over £1m in medical research in the last 10 years. - MEDICAL EDUCATION: We arrange training for healthcare professionals, offer a medical magazine, ME Medical, and are working with the Government, NHS, Royal Colleges of Medicine, and Local Authorities to implement the recommendations from the 2021 NICE
+We support the UK ME/CFS Biobank and the Manchester Brain Bank, and have invested over £1m in medical research in the last 10 years. - MEDICAL EDUCATION: We arrange training for healthcare professionals, offer a medical magazine, ME Medical, and are working with the Government, NHS, Royal Colleges of Medicine, and Local Authorities to implement the recommendations from the 2021 NICE Clinical Guideline on ME/CFS the successful result of 14 years lobbying and hard work.